arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

       output with lower CPU usage than the other SINC based converters.
 Often this converter is the best compromise for Bluetooth audio.

-    - **zero-hold** - use the SRC_ZERO_ORDER_HOLD converter; the audio quality is relatively poor compared to the SINC converters, but CPU usage is very low so may be better suited to very low power embedded processors.
+    - **linear** - use the SRC_LINEAR converter.
+The audio quality is relatively poor compared to the SINC converters; it is similar to the ALSA rate plugin's own internal linear converter, but this option also performs adaptive resampling which is not possible with the ALSA rate plugin.

-    - **linear** - use the SRC_LINEAR converter; the lowest quality converter of libsamplerate.
-Output quality is similar to the ALSA rate plugin's own internal linear converter, but this option also performs adaptive resampling which is not possible with the ALSA rate plugin.
+    - **zero-hold** - use the SRC_ZERO_ORDER_HOLD converter; the lowest quality converter of libsamplerate; the audio quality is relatively poor compared to the SINC converters, but CPU usage is very low so may be better suited to very low power embedded processors.

     - **none** - do not perform any resampling; the ALSA PCM device is then responsible for rate conversion, and no timer drift adjustment is made.